 In principle, the choice of variety is always dependent on the variety requirements.
-Extremely important with regard to disease resistance of a variety is the resistance of a plant to biotic and abiotic factors (e.g.: frost hardiness in apricot) in order to keep the susceptibility to pathogens as low as possible.
+Extremely important with regard to disease resistance of a variety is the resistance of a plant to biotic and abiotic factors (e.g.: reduced stress to drought, frost, heat and UV radiation) in order to keep the susceptibility to pathogens as low as possible.
 There are more or less pathogen resistant varieties of all cultivated species.
 In organic farming, less disease-susceptible, traditional (if possible native) varieties are preferred.
 In some cases, however, the flavor and yield of the variety are more important than existing resistance.
 A certain degree of yield loss due to diseases, among other things, is accepted.